-Changed in version 1.0: Added syn type, separating the excitatory and inhibitory degrees and weights.
+Changed in version 1.0: Added syn\type, separating the excitatory and inhibitory degrees and weights.

-Changed in version 0.8: Added nodes, removed syn_model and syn_params.
-Added weight_normalization to avoid issues with plastic synapses.
+Changed in version 0.8: Added nodes, removed syn\model and syn\params.
+Added weight\normalization to avoid issues with plastic synapses.

-- network (Network object) Network on which the minis should be simulated. - base_rate (float) Rate for the Poisson process on one synapse (λ). - syn_type (int, optional (default: 1)) Synaptic type of the noisy connections.
+- network (Network object) Network on which the minis should be simulated. - base\rate (float) Rate for the Poisson process on one synapse ( $\lambda$ ), in Hz. - weight (float or array of size N) Amplitude of a minitature post-synaptic event. - syn\type (int, optional (default: 1)) Synaptic type of the noisy connections.
 By default, mEPSCs are generated, by taking into account only the excitatory degrees and synaptic weights.
-To setup mIPSCs, used syn_type=-1. - weight_fraction (float, optional (default: 0.4)) Fraction of a spike-triggered PSC that will be released by a mini.

-- nodes (array-like, optional (default: all nodes)) NNGT ids of the neurons that should be subjected to minis. - gids (array-like container ids, optional (default: all neurons)) NEST gids of the neurons that should be subjected to minis. - weight_normalization (float, optional (default: 1.))
-Normalize the weight.
+To setup mIPSCs, used syn\type=-1. - nodes (array-like (size N), optional (default: all nodes)) NNGT ids of the neurons that should be subjected to minis. - gids (array-like (size N), optional (default: all neurons)) NEST gids of the neurons that should be subjected to minis.